jacobtread/blaze-ssl-async/README.md

     .await
     .expect("Failed to write 12 by tes");
 // You **MUST** flush BlazeSSL streams or else the data will never
-// be sent to the client
+// be sent to the client (Attempt to read will automatically flush) stream.flush()
-stream.flush()
     .await
     .expect("Failed to flush");